Home » How to Celebrate National Volunteer Week in 2022

 The holiday is also a great time to promote your program and exciting new volunteer projects.
 Here are some more ways to boost engagement with your organization.

 Traditionally, National Volunteer Week relied on interacting with your volunteers in person.
-However, many communities across the country must continue to adhere to safety measures to stop the spread of COVID-19.
-But no need to cancel Volunteer Month just yet!
-Instead, with a few adaptations, you can continue to recognize and engage your volunteers virtually.
+However, many communities across the country have adopted virtual options to accommodate remote volunteers.
+With a few adaptations, you can continue to recognize and engage your volunteers virtually.

 Moving national volunteer week (or month) online is about more than simply introducing a few virtual projects (but it’s a great place to start).
 You’ll also need to make some changes to the way you normally promote your projects, register volunteers, and recognize your supporters.

-Is your organization ready to take on virtual Volunteer Week in 2021?
+Is your organization ready to take on Virtual Volunteer Week in 2022?

 We’ve got you covered with these adaptations for celebrating Volunteer Week virtually!